 Read Previously Written Pages Before You Write

-This is perhaps the most vital element of ensuring that there are little to no plot holes in your script and it is certainly one of the most overlooked practices in screenwriting.
+Reading previously written pages before your next writing session is perhaps the most vital element of ensuring that there are little to no plot holes in your script.

-Instead, consider rereading the previous pages leading up to that blank page and blinking cursor.
-If you write ten pages the first day of writing, on that second day be sure to read those ten pages before you write more.
+- If you write ten pages on the first day of writing, on that second day be sure to read those ten pages before you write more.

 When you do this, your mind will have each and every detail ever-present as you write on, thus you'll be less likely to miss out on those bigger or smaller elements within the story and character arcs, the action, the build-ups, and the eventual payoffs.

-Read what you've written before you write and you'll always be on the same page with yourself to catch those minor or major plot holes.
+Read what you've written before you write and you'll always be on the same page with yourself to catch those plot holes.

 Salt and Pepper Your Script